 Andrew recalls symptoms from age 4, but after four misdiagnoses he gave up seeking a diagnosis at 16.
 In 1980, age 30, a rheumatologist investigating his gout listened to his history, did a CK test, referred on to a neurologist and at last he got the diagnosis, but had no information for another 20 years.

 Andrew found the McArdle Clinic in 1999, then operating three afternoons per year.
 He began to help develop the clinic and assist many more patients.
 In 2004 he took on the voluntary role of AGSD-UK McArdle’s coordinator.
 Realizing he was one of the highest functioning McArdle people he began analyzing what he had done and how he managed – culminating in the “101 Tips” book and other advice.
 He has developed walking courses attended by people from 14 countries.
 He has met over 500 McArdle people and has assisted patients, doctors and researchers to better understand the condition.

-A graphic designer by training, Andrew ran his own design company for 25 years, then a software company.
+A graphic designer, Andrew ran his own design company for 25 years, then a software company.
 He has served as trustee and chairman in local and national non-profit organizations, including AGSD-UK.
-He is a board member and patient representative on Euromac, the European network for muscle GSDs.
+He is a patient representative on Euromac, the European network for muscle GSDs.
 He is a co-author of over 16 research papers.